D17. Transrotation

 Figure 3: Can you rotate by slicing and sliding?

 This problem originally appeared in the Prisoner’s Dilemma in the 2023 Fall issue of the PMP Newsletter.
-Solutions will be accepted through 2024 Dec 31.
+Solutions are no longer being accepted for this Dilemma.